OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/storage/blobs/storage-ios-how-to-use-blob-storage.md

                 // Create a local blob object
                 AZSCloudBlockBlob *blockBlob = [blobContainer blockBlobReferenceFromName:@"sampleblob"];

-                // Upload blob tooStorage
+                // Upload blob to Storage
-                [blockBlob uploadFromText:@"This text will be uploaded tooBlob Storage." completionHandler:^(NSError *error) {
+                [blockBlob uploadFromText:@"This text will be uploaded to Blob Storage." completionHandler:^(NSError *error) {
                     if (error){
                         NSLog(@"Error in creating blob.");
                     }